 Bricks Take to Landfill Concrete can be dropped off at the Western Regional Sanitary Landfill for a disposal fee.
 Inert Materials: $16.00 per ton Applies to separated loads of uncontaminated dirt, rock, asphalt and concrete if free from re-bar or mesh and broken into pieces less than 2′ x 2′ x 4″.
-Construction and Demolition Waste: $47.00 per ton Bricks = C&D Waste Bricks are considered construction and demolition (C&D) waste, and can be dropped off at the landfill.
-For complete information about disposal of the full range of construction materials, visit the Construction & Demolition page.
-Don't Throw Away Bricks Bricks are a common building material that are in high demand and can be easily repurposed.
-Construction debris also must be disposed of properly; otherwise, heavy metals can leach into the soil, contaminating the environment.
-Plan Before Demolition Bricks are more likely to be repurposed if the bricks are structurally sound.
-Recover more high quality bricks by sorting them during the demolition instead of after.
-For smaller demolition projects, you can pile bricks separately from other waste and neatly stack them.
+Construction and Demolition Waste: $47.00 per ton Bricks = C&D Waste Bricks are considered construction and demolition (C&D) waste, and needs to be recycled by a C&D recycler.
+Don't Throw Away Bricks Bricks are a common, in-demand building material and can easily be repurposed.
+Other construction debris must also be disposed of properly; otherwise, heavy metals can leach into the soil, contaminating the environment.
+Plan Before Demolition Bricks are more likely to be repurposed if they are structurally sound.
+Recover more high-quality bricks by sorting them during the demolition instead of afterwards.
+For smaller demolition projects, you can separate bricks from waste and neatly stack them.
 Ways to Reduce Sell to Habitat for Humanity Reuse or give away bricks whenever possible.
 If you don’t have another project planned, try selling them to a salvage company, or anywhere that sells used building materials, such as the Habitat for Humanity ReStore.